The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Elevators and vertical transportation systems in multi-story buildings

-Environmental risk carries a unique and often underestimated weight in commercial real estate transactions.
-Under both federal and state law, a property owner may be held liable for environmental contamination, regardless of whether that owner caused the condition.
-Cleanup obligations under statutes such as the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) can run into millions of dollars.
+Under both federal and New York State law, a property owner may be held liable for environmental contamination regardless of whether that owner caused it.
+Cleanup obligations under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S.C. § 9601 et seq., can be significant depending on the scope of contamination.

-The primary tool to guard against this risk is the Phase I Environmental Site Assessment (ESA).
-Conducted in accordance with the Environmental Protection Agency’s All Appropriate Inquiries (AAI) rule, a Phase I ESA involves:
+A Phase I Environmental Site Assessment (ESA), conducted in accordance with the Environmental Protection Agency’s All Appropriate Inquiries (AAI) rule, 40 C.F.R.
+Part 312, and the ASTM E1527-21 standard, involves:

 • Reviewing historical property records and aerial imagery